Email Marketing: The Complete Guide 2026

 - Images: With hero image vs. text-based, product vs. lifestyle.

-- Preheader text: Supplement to subject line vs. summary vs. CTA.
+- Preheader text: Addition to the subject line vs. summary vs. CTA.

-- Change only one variable per test (otherwise you will not know what made the difference)
+- Change only one variable per test (otherwise you do not know what makes the difference)

-- At least 1,000 recipients per variant for statistically significant results
+- At least 1,000 recipients per variant for statistically meaningful results

-- Test group size: 15--20% of the list per variant, winner goes to the rest
+- Test group size: 15–20% of the list per variant, winner to the rest

 - Wait: At least 4 hours (better 24 hours) before evaluation